 Some people do manage to go through life fairly smoothly.
 They don’t lose a partner or a child at an early age.
 Their parents and siblings live a long and healthy life.
 They are healthy themselves.
 But this is really the exception, rather than the rule.
 Most people we encounter on a daily basis have some burden and pain that they are carrying with them.
 This pain and these realities of life enable us to become more empathetic people.

 I look at the life circumstances that have happened to me since Dana’s death and they are big in their own way.
 In 2005 I was running the fastest growing start-up supermarket chain in the country.
 This was “my baby” that I had helped develop from the beginning.
 As I was working like crazy, a power-play was emerging with my “right-hand” man.
 I did not see this at the time.
 I have always been a loyal and trusting type.
 To make a long story short, I was pushed aside.
+But I was dealing with so much anger and rage back then, I know my out of control temper was sabotaging me too.
 I had stock in the company.
 I thought the document I had proved a certain amount of stock options.
 The owner had a different idea on what that document said.
 He ultimately won that argument and the millions of dollars that I thought would be mine never materialized.
 Eventually the company was sold for several hundred million dollars.

 How did I handle this?
 With plenty of anger and bitterness.
 But I also had perspective from what I had gone through earlier in life.
 Sure this was my career that I had worked so hard to build and this was a lot of money.
 But it couldn’t compare to losing the love of my life at 23 years old.
 I made it through that so I certainly could make it through this.